baidyprod/Bookshop/README.md

    docker-compose -f docker/docker-compose.yml build docker-compose -f docker/docker-compose.yml up
    ```
+   Wait a bit until terminal logs stop.
+   This will be our terminal window in which the project is running.
+DON'T CLOSE IT UNTIL MY PROJECT IS IN USE.
    P.S.: If "docker-compose" not working, try writing like this: "docker compose"

 6. Finally, we can access our shop service: localhost:8000, store service: localhost:8001, mailhog: localhost:8025
 7. This is not all.
 Now let's add some books to our store.
 But at first we need to create an admin user for store.
-Open a new console tab in the root folder and write these commands:
+Open a new terminal window in the root folder and write these commands:
     ```shell
    docker-compose -f docker/docker-compose.yml exec store bash
    ```